yunzhu-li/multiplayer-snake/README.md

 docker-compose up -d
 ```

 - Access `http://localhost:8000` in your browser.
-Others can access via `http://<your-ip>:8000`.

 - Play!

-- If you run it on remote server
+- If you run it on remote server or play with others:

-  - If you run this app on a remote server, find this line in `client/snake_client.js`:
+  - Find this line in `client/snake_client.js`:

   ```
   var socket = io('http://127.0.0.1:8000', { path: '/socket.io', reconnectionAttempts: 3 });
   ```

-  - Change the IP address (and port) accordingly.
+  - Change the IP address (port) accordingly.